Machines Learn Number Fields, But How? The Case of Galois Groups: Preliminaries

-For a tamely ramified extension of $\bQ_p$, the conjugation action of (a lift of) Frobenius on the tame inertia group is simply given by $p$-power map: \begin{proposition}[{\cite{iwasawa1955galois}}] Let $K / \bQ_p$ be a tamely ramified extension with ramification degree $e$.
-Let $\tau$ be a generator of the inertia subgroup $G_0 \le G = \Gal(K / \bQ_p)$ and $\sigma \in G$ be a lift of a Frobenius.
-Then $\sigma \tau \sigma^{-1} = \tau^p$. \end{proposition}
+For a tamely ramified extension of $K$, the conjugation action of (a lift of) Frobenius on the tame inertia group is simply given by $\#k$-power map: \begin{proposition}[{ Iwasawa\cite{iwasawa1955galois}}] Let $L / K$ be a tamely ramified extension with ramification degree $e$.
+Let $\tau$ be a generator of the inertia subgroup $G_0 \le G = \Gal(L / K)$ and $\sigma \in G$ be a lift of a Frobenius.
+Then $\sigma \tau \sigma^{-1} = \tau^q$, where $q = \# k$ is the size of the residue field of $K$. \end{proposition}